jamesturk/jamesturk.net/content/posts/scraping-with-gpt-4.md

 ### What about pages with a lot of data?

-If the hint approach is not good enough, the 32k token limit should be enough to scrape a lot of data.
+If the hint approach is not good enough, the 32k token limit should be enough to scrape a lot of data once it is available.